 Is Sherlock Holmes’s hat tax-deductible?
 Does Mary Poppins claim for professional indemnity insurance?
 The tax returns of fiction’s greatest heroes and villains have been a closed book – until now!
 We bring you the most page-turning guide to self-employed expenses you’ll ever read.
+Article by Nick Green.

 Despite being great writers, there were some details that Arthur Conan Doyle, P L Travers and J M Barrie missed out when describing their famous characters.
 Generations of children and their parents have been left in the dark as to how these characters – all of them self-employed – dealt with their annual tax return.
 But if that’s the sort of mystery that keeps you awake at night, then worry no more.